Hallowed Groad

 POTIONS AND ELIXIRS

-The Groad is long - see below for more – do not underestimate the time it will take!
+The Groad is long – do not underestimate the time it will take!

 While there may be places to seek sustenance, nothing in this life is guaranteed, so be sure to bring food and drink needed to sustain yourself and prevent you from fading into the darkness.